Matte Kudasai: Covers

 The short-lived jazz group Crimson Jazz Trio, founded by former King Crimson drummer Ian Wallace to play instrumental jazz versions of King Crimson songs, included "Matte Kudasai" on their first album, The King Crimson Songbook, Volume One (2005).

-Jazz singer Kurt Elling covered the song as the opening track of his 2011 album The Gate.
+Kurt Elling covered the song as the opening track of his 2011 album The Gate.

 On 20 April 2011, k.d. lang and her band the Siss Boom Bang covered the song as part of her concert at the BBC Radio Theater.
 The audio and video of that performance were broadcast on 21 April 2011 on BBC Radio 2.
 Lang noted in her introduction to the song that it was influential on the sound of her fifth album, Ingenue.

 The Levin Brothers (keyboardist/arranger Pete Levin and King Crimson bassist Tony Levin) included an instrumental version of "Matte Kudasai" on their 2014 album Levin Brothers.